 Gus was right, but I didn’t know it at the time.
 Later in life, doing my own research I found that almost 50% of all rear RV tires are overloaded with improper weight distribution by more than 400 pounds per underinflated tire.
 I was truly guilty of this.
 Packing my gear into any nook and cranny it would fit.
 Weight distribution never even occurred to me in a 30-foot travel trailer with two slides.
 I mean it has a full bathroom with stand up shower, private bedroom, full kitchen and a living room with two flat screen TVs.
 Why would I be concerned about the weight of my ski’s, tent, books or hockey gear?

 Gus was full of information and all too happy to share it with me.
 While it wasn’t exactly on my bucket list to take Gus’s camper tire class in the middle of nowheresville Wyoming I am very fortunate our paths crossed.
 I can now decipher the code on the side of any RV tire.
 I now know the proper travel trailer tire maintenance, but more importantly, I now know how to buy the right RV tires for my rig and lifestyle.
 Which I hope to share with all of you.
 If you made it this far you probably recently had a similar experience and would like to avoid it at all costs.

 Continue reading to learn everything Gus taught me about RV tires, or use this link to skip down the page to my list of Best RV E-series 10 ply Tires.
 I wish I would have recorded my conversation with Gus, but this video breaks down everything you need to know about motorhome tires.

-What Do The Letters on the Side of Tire Really Mean
+What Do The Letters on the Side of Camper Tires Really Mean?

-How much are RV tires for a motorhome
+How much are the BEST RV tires for a motorhome